-A total of ~~28-30~~ Planning Commission meetings were held ~~during 2017 and 2018 from 2023 to 2025~~ to discuss various ~~aspects~~ elements of the Comprehensive Plan.
-The agenda for each meeting was published in advance and time was set aside at each meeting to allow for public comment. ~~Very few members of the public attended the Planning Commission and Town Council meeting~~ attendance was sporadic, with some plan elements generating more interest than others.
+A total of 30 Planning Commission meetings were held from 2023 to 2025 to discuss various elements of the Comprehensive Plan.
+The agenda for each meeting was published in advance and time was set aside at each meeting to allow for public comment.
+Planning Commission and Town Council meeting attendance was sporadic, with some plan elements generating more interest than others.
 The majority of the Comprehensive Plan review process occurs during planning commission meetings, which are always open to the public, with multiple opportunities for public comment.

-During t~~he~~ week prior to each meeting, workshop agendas were published in the La Conner Weekly News, the Town's local newspaper.
-In addition, meeting notices were posted on the town's website, at Town Hall, at Maple Hall, and on the local community bulletin boards.
-Informational articles outlining the Comprehensive Plan public process were written by a reporter from the La Conner Weekly News, at the beginning of during the process.
+During the week prior to each meeting, workshop agendas were published in the La Conner Weekly News, the Town's local newspaper.
+In addition, meeting notices were posted on the town's website, at Town Hall, at Maple Hall, and on local community bulletin boards.
+Informational articles outlining the Comprehensive Plan public process were written by a reporter from the La Conner Weekly News during the process.

-A total of Community Mingles were held on subjects related to various elements of the Comprehensive Plan.
-The attendance at the public open houses Community Mingles was light significant.
-While the turnout was modest, the discussions were very fruitful and informative, and had a positive impact on the development of each element of the plan.
-These discussions provided important comment and feedback to the Planning Commissioners, the and Planning Department, and the Town Council.
+Community Mingles were held on subjects related to various elements of the Comprehensive Plan.
+The attendance at the Community Mingles was significant.
+The discussions were fruitful and informative, and had a positive impact on the development of each element of the plan.
+These discussions provided important comment and feedback to the Planning Commissioners, the Planning Department, and the Town Council.
 Community Mingles are an important method of connecting with the La Conner community, and as such are used only when public input can result in real, actionable change.
 La Conner is aware of the concept of "citizen fatigue" and strives to combat this by linking opportunities for citizen comment with governmental action, so that citizens can see the impact of their voice in real time.

 One significant addition to La Conner's Comprehensive Plan is the creation of an area-wide plan to help define future uses of properties currently zoned Commercial Transition.
-This area-wide plan, which is included as an appendix to the Land Use Element, was also the subject of numerous public meetings, as documented below.
+This area-wide plan, which is included as an appendix to the Land Use Element, was also the subject of public meetings, as documented below.